 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Albino sea turtle born in Con Dao
+Albino sea turtles are born in Con Dao.

 Báo Hà TĩnhBáo Hà Tĩnh08/07/2025

 This is the second time in two years that this rare genetic phenomenon has occurred at the center.
-Previously, in October 2023, the center also recorded a similar case of albino turtle.
+Previously, in October 2023, the center also recorded a similar case of an albino turtle.

 Cá thể rùa biển bạch tạng. Ảnh: Six Senses Côn Đảo